-Your surgeon may have recommended a mastectomy or you may have chosen to have a mastectomy.
+Your surgeon may have suggested a mastectomy or you may have chosen to have a mastectomy.
 It is your decision to go ahead with the operation or not.

 This document will give you information about the benefits and risks to help you to make an informed decision.
-If you have any questions that this document does not answer, ask your surgeon or the healthcare team.
+If you have any questions that this document does not answer, it is important that you ask your surgeon or the breast cancer team.
+Once all your questions have been answered and you feel ready to go ahead with the procedure, you will be asked to sign the informed consent form.
+This is the final step in the decision-making process.
+However, you can still change your mind at any point.